kentlexter/PychanDSC/README.md

 When the installation is complete, verify the installation by checking the pip version:
 `pip3 --version`

+## How to install pip for Python3 (Linux/macOS)
+Pip should already be installed with Python3 installation.

 ## How to install discord.py dependencies
 Python 3.5.3 or higher is required